dev-zzo/stm32-memplug/README.md

 # How to do anything useful with this?

-## SD/MMC devices
+## eMMC devices

-Connect your SD/MMC chip to the STM32F103 board:
+Connect your eMMC chip to the STM32F103 board:

-SD/MMC pin | F103 pin
+eMMC pin | F103 pin
 -------|---------
 CLK | PC12
 CMD | PD2